Catholic Church and theatre: United States

-In France
+France

 A priest giving the last rites to a sick person in deathbed.

-The theatres in France had even more restrictions and limitations as the actors turned to the royal patronage for financial aid by joining the state theatre, Comédie-Française.
+The theatres in France had even more restrictions and limitations, as actors turned to the royal patronage for financial aid by joining the state theatre, the Comédie-Française.
 "The actors of this state theatre were considered as servants of the king and were expected to entertain at the court under the rules and regulations of the royal authority.
 Anything from assigning roles to the actors and demanding actors to be punctual on the rehearsals were strictly controlled by the royal authority.
 Playwrights were personally obligated to obtain official approvals from the Lieutenant-General of Police who read the manuscripts and gave approvals based on the rules revolved around the King as well as the Church and the political notables.
 Plays could not mock or violate Roman Catholic beliefs and ceremonies, nor it can satirize living public figures (including the monarch)".

 The Catholic Church in France also condemned the theatre as a school for scandal, held all actors to be ipso facto excommunicated, and forbade their burial in consecrated ground, which included every cemetery in Paris.

 Actors are paid wages by the King, and excommunicated by the Church; they are ordered by the King to play every evening, and forbidden to play at all by the ritual.
 If they do not play they are put in to prison [as happened when His Majesty's Players went on strike]; if they play they are [at death] cast into the sewers.